Blake-Madden/Wisteria-Dataviz/README.md

 Wisteria Dataviz is data visualization library based on [wxWidgets](https://github.com/wxWidgets/wxWidgets).
 It includes features such as:

+- Numerous built-in graphs (refer to the `Wisteria::Graphs` namespace for a full list)
 - Built-in [printing](Printing.md) support
 - Built-in copy support
 - [Exporting](Exporting.md) (SVG, PNG, JPEG, GIF, BMP, TGA, and TIFF are supported)